Using the library

-How can I cancel reservations?
+How do I cancel reservations?

 The recall system works for you as well.
-If you reserve an item, you can expect to receive it in about 7 to 10 days, unless it is in very heavy demand.
+If you reserve an item, you can expect to receive it in about 7 to 10 days, unless it is in heavy demand.

 You can also check your account on the self service machines in the Library.

-Thirdly, make sure you know if a book has been requested by another user – we will send recall notices to your email address informing you the return date has been amended and telling you the new due date (usually 7 days from the date of recall).
+Make sure you know if a book has been requested by another user – we will send recall notices to your email address informing you the return date has been amended and telling you the new due date (usually 7 days from the date of recall).
 The book must be returned by this new due date or it will incur fines on a daily basis.

 First please have a good look for the item before reporting it to the Library as lost as you will be charged the cost of replacing the item plus a £10 admin fee.
 You may also be charged fines for non return of the item.